Trainee solicitor

 Your trainee induction: Your training and induction programme will start when you join us while studying for the SQE.
 This will mean that when you start your training contract, you will be ready to hit the ground running.

 Your peers: The first relationships you’ll form at Reed Smith will be with your fellow trainees, who will help you develop and prosper throughout your training contract.
-As part of the process, you’ll also link up with a buddy – a more experienced solicitor who will provide guidance and support to help you through your first six months (and often beyond).
+As part of the process, you’ll also link up with a buddy – a more experienced trainee who will provide guidance and support to help you through your first six months (and often beyond).
 In addition, for those conversations about qualification or more advanced topics, we offer mentoring support in each practice group from a junior associate.

 Trainee Academy: In addition to training to introduce you to our practice areas, you will attend ongoing training on updates and developments with the partners and associates.
 We are also keen to allow you to develop your own coaching and mentoring skills, so we encourage our trainee cohorts to mentor those more junior to them.